WiVRn #

 To re-discover devices, restart WiVRn server.

-At this point, your lighthouse devices will be randomly floating about somewhere.
+At this point, your Lighthouse devices will be randomly floating about somewhere.
 To calibrate them, follow the guide in the Motoc README.